-I was staying in an AirBnb in Trou aux Biches and I rented the car to have a bit of exploration time.
-I spent a day looking for some beautiful coves, isolated beaches and anything that would look spectacular (not an hard search in Mauritius to be honest)
+I was staying in a resort in Trou aux Biches and I rented the car to have a bit of exploration time.
+I spent a day looking for some beautiful coves, isolated beaches and anything that would look spectacular (not a hard search in Mauritius to be honest).

 The Hindu temple on the water

-I did not plan any stop, it was more of a drive and see.
-I like this no-plan experience sometime.
+I did not plan any stop, it was more of a drive and see, a completely unplanned experience.

-It was time to leave for the last stop of the north trail to Grand Gaube, Mauritius.
+It was time to leave for the last stop of the north trail to Grand Gaube.

 Grand Gaube and the Hare Krishna procession